prisyoz/Piscine-42/README.md

 # Piscine-42
 C 42 subjects

+The purpose of this repository is to consolidate my knowledge about the subjects that was learnt during the Piscine.

 Piscine 42 is a 26-day selection bootcamp for the common core at 42 school.
 It focuses on mastering C programming, algorithms, and problem-solving through hands-on, project-based learning in a peer-driven environment.

 Always trust yourself to figure out the questions first. <br>